awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

 ## Prerequisites<a name="connector-grant-access-prereqs"></a>

-The [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you use to access the AWS Management Console must meet the following requirements:
+The [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you use to access the AWS Management Console must meet the following requirements:
 + It must have the `eks:AccessKubernetesApi` IAM permission\.
 + The Amazon EKS Connector service account can impersonate the IAM principal in the cluster\.
 This allows the Amazon EKS Connector to map the IAM principal to a Kubernetes user\.